*In commercial collaboration with Haaga-Helia, the business-orientated university of applied sciences in Helsinki.

 Finland is known for its world-class higher education system.
 There are two types of higher education institutions here: universities and universities of applied sciences ((later referred to as UAS’s).

-The difference between universities and universities of applied sciences in Finland is that UAS’s focus more on practical working life as opposed to universities, where research is the main thing.
+The difference between universities and universities of applied sciences in Finland is that a UAS focuses more on practical working life than universities, where research is the most important thing.

 Also, almost all programs at UAS’s include practical training or work placements.